hrgdavor/babel-plugin-jsx-simple/README.md

 Based on [babel-plugin-transform-vue-jsx](https://github.com/vuejs/babel-plugin-transform-vue-jsx) by simplifying it and removing all but basic JSX transformation.

+ES6 syntax is used intentionally as, at the time of creation of this plugin browser versions are already ok with ES6 code.
+And tools like babel enable simple bridge for all cases where olsder ES is needed.
+Babel will transpile the code for older browsers if you use preset `es2015`.

 ### Requirements

 - This is mutually exclusive with `babel-plugin-transform-react-jsx` and `babel-plugin-transform-vue-jsx`.